-simulate the dynamics of the dust particles that would be entrained into the flow around the rotor in a brownout situation.
+To date, very limited experimental data are available that can be used directly to verify the predictions of numerical brownout models.
+A recent experimental study carried out at the University of Glasgow [23] has allowed some confidence to be placed in the predictions of the VTM, however.
+The experiment involved placing fine particles on the floor of a wind tunnel below a small model rotor to simulate the dynamics of the dust particles that would be entrained into the flow around the rotor in a brownout situation.
 The motion of the particles as they were transported through the flow surrounding the rotor was recorded using high-speed photography.
-Figures 6(a) and (b) show typical snapshots of the particle distribution in front of the model rotor when it was placed at one radius above the ground and the tunnel speed was set to represent a thrust-normalized advance ratio of 0.65.
+Figures 6a and 6b show typical snapshots of the particle distribution in front of the model rotor when it was placed at one radius above the ground and the tunnel speed was set to represent a thrust-normalized advance ratio of 0.65.
 For comparison, Fig. 7 shows a representative snapshot of the particle density distribution in front of the rotor that is predicted by the VTM under similar flight conditions.
-The experiment reveals a wedge-shaped area in the flow some distance upstream of the rotor, termed the 'separation zone' by Nathan and Green (Ref.
-22), in which the particle density is very high as a result of the existence of a flow stagnation line in the mean flow on the surface below.
+The experiment reveals a wedge-shaped area in the flow some distance upstream of the rotor, termed the separation zone by Nathan and Green [23], in which the particle density is very high as a result of the existence of a flow stagnation line in the mean flow on the surface below.
 Figure 7 shows the location and size of this zone to be represented well by the VTM.
-Figure 6(a) shows a significant proportion of the suspended particulate matter to be recirculated through the front of the rotor disk under the operating conditions of the experiment, but Fig. 6(b), captured at a later time during the same experiment, shows that clouds of particles that do not recirculate through the rotor are also ejected sporadically from the separation zone.
-Figure 7 shows both these characteristic features of the dynamics of the dust cloud surrounding the rotor to be captured by the VTM.
+Figure 6a shows a significant proportion of the suspended particulate matter to be recirculated through the front of the rotor disk under the operating conditions of the experiment, but Fig. 6b, captured at a later time during the same experiment, shows that clouds of particles that do not recirculate through the rotor are also ejected sporadically from the separation zone.
+Figure 7 shows both of these characteristic features of the dynamics of the dust cloud surrounding the rotor to be captured by the VTM.

-Although a more quantitative verification of the numerical approach awaits further refinement of the experimental technique, the good qualitative agreement between the particulate density distributions that are predicted by the VTM
+Although a more quantitative verification of the numerical approach awaits further refinement of the experimental technique, the good qualitative agreement between the particulate density distributions that are predicted by the VTM and the distribution of a)